Saturday, April 13, 2013

 "Let's let the PTO put all its effort into making sure applications are valid over the prior art. [n2] That would utilize the examiners' supposed expertise.
 And then let's wait,say, 5 years before we decide that the patent system is irretrievably dreadful.
 That is, let's TRY having a patent system instead of fussing around with irrelevancies like patentable subject matter."

 [n2] A little amplification for those who know something about patent law and the patent system: What I mean is that examiners should issue rejections *ONLY* on 102 and 103 [35 USC 102 and 103, requiring patents to be valid over the prior art, aka the novelty and obviousness requirements].
-OK, for claims to perpetual motion machines for which there is no prior art (ha), then can reject under 112 [35 USC 112, requiring patents to be written so that an ordinary artisan in the field is enabled to make and use them, aka the enablement requirement].
+OK, for claims to perpetual motion machines for which there is no prior art (ha), they can reject under 112 [35 USC 112, requiring patents to be written so that an ordinary artisan in the field is enabled to make and use them, aka the enablement requirement], too.

 Really, if the PTO does not give a high priority to examining patent claims for validity over the prior art, it should not require a technical background of its examiners.
 There are many smart liberal arts majors who would be just as good as engineers, maybe better, at deciding if a claim is drawn to "patentable subject matter," or anyway writing at length about it, especially if they have already considered how many angels can dance on the head of a pin.